 Using Code to Make Applications Do Things

 You might think that writing code is mysterious or difficult, but the basic principles use every-day reasoning and are quite accessible.
 Microsoft Office applications are created in such a way that they expose things called objects that can receive instructions, in much the same way that a phone is designed with buttons that you use to interact with the phone.
-When you press a button, the phone recognizes the instruction and includes the corresponding number in the sequence that you are dialing.
+When you press a button, the phone recognizes the instruction and includes the corresponding number in the sequence that you are dialling.
 In programming, you interact with the application by sending instructions to various objects in the application.
 These objects are expansive, but they have their limits.
 They can only do what they are designed to do, and they will only do what you instruct them to do.

 For example, consider the user who opens a document in Word, makes a few changes, saves the document, and then closes it.
 In the world of VBA programming, Word exposes a Document object.
 By using VBA code, you can instruct the Document object to do things such as Open, Save, or Close.

-Our Visual Basic training courses assume no prior knowledge of coding or programming, and will take you through the basic buiding blocks of the code environment to help you gain the skills and confidence to write your own procedures and functions.
+Our Visual Basic training courses assume no prior knowledge of coding or programming, and will take you through the basic building blocks of the code environment to help you gain the skills and confidence to write your own procedures and functions.

 Learn about the Object Model

-Each application has its own set of objects, properties and methods, so while the VBA environment is similar, it is still important to have a good working knowledge of each appplication to ensure you can better understand the relevant objects.
+Each application has its own set of objects, properties and methods, so while the VBA environment is similar, it is still important to have a good working knowledge of each application to ensure you can better understand the relevant objects.